jptrelo/elemprende/wp-content/plugins/contact-form-7/readme.txt

 * New special mail tags: [_site_title], [_site_description], [_site_url], [_site_admin_email], [_invalid_fields], [_user_login], [_user_email], [_user_url], [_user_first_name], [_user_last_name], [_user_nickname], and [_user_display_name]
 * New filter hooks: wpcf7_upload_file_name, wpcf7_autop_or_not, wpcf7_posted_data_{$type}, and wpcf7_mail_tag_replaced_{$type}
 * New form-tag features: zero-controls-container and not-for-mail

+== Upgrade Notice ==

+= 5.0.4 =

+This is a security and maintenance release and we strongly encourage you to update to it immediately.
+For more information, refer to the [release announcement post](https://contactform7.com/category/releases/).